 Open Music Composition

-The visuals functioned as graphic score by dictating dynamism, intensity, rhythm as well as melodic figures.
-We then composed the final soundtrack based on the recording.
+In the end we composed the final soundtrack based on the recordings.
 The final 3D-Mix on Dolby Atmos at Dolby Laboratories (54 speakers in addition to 17 subs) made it possible to spatially link events in the film with the individual dynamics of the cello recordings.